pearcej/cpp4python/README.rst

 a part of that audience you may still find this a useful way to learn about C++.
 This book is written using the build on what you know philosophy.
-In order to help you learn C++ we will start with a Python example and then implement the example in Java.
+In order to help you learn C++ we will start with a Python example and then implement the example in C++.
 Along the way we will examine the strengths, weaknesses and differences between those two languages.